abuecker/sf-test/src/presentation.md

 * Migrate Heroku Rails services to AWS
 * Support both public and private services
 * Migrate database from Heroku to AWS
-* Each service has it's own database and cache
+* Each service has its own database and cache
 * No down time

 --